-People seem to know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
-It’s true, I keep leading a workshop called Networking Secrets from an Ex-Wallflower™.
+Some people know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
+It’s true, I’ve often led a workshop called Networking Secrets from an Ex-Wallflower™.

 For example, even though I was obsessed with making good grades, if I had to do an oral report, I would beg the teacher to give me an “F” instead of making me talk in front of the class.
 I can feel the queasiness just thinking about how it felt back then.

 I got better at public speaking by throwing myself into being a health educator after college, so that was a big step forward.
 Passion for wellness got me through it.
-It became easy and fun.
+It eventually became easy and fun.

 But you can see in this photo (right) from age 24 that I still carried the weight of shyness in my posture and my hesitant smile.
 I had more work to do.

 Finally Cracked the Code for Networking

 It still took years before I could find ease with things like networking and self-promotion.
 I avoided self-employment because of it, despite my entrepreneurial ideas dying to get out.
 And now, years later, I am self-employed, loving it, and I enjoy the networking part (when I do it my way).

 As I like to say, networking is just a fancy word for making friends.
 Shouldn’t that be fun?!
 That perspective is one of the keys I share with clients and workshop attendees.

 I actually studied how I made this transition to more ease with networking, and I love spreading the word about the steps, because, what a RELIEF!
 It doesn’t have to be so hard.
 I promise.

 Turns out I found a way to boil down the solution to networking into a brief workshop (and I still want to make it into an online course).
 People that attend are getting it and feeling the shift.
 Some go on to get coaching for more ways of finding their voice, and I love seeing them expand on that process.
 I can’t tell you how gratifying this journey is for me.